Girl injured in ceasefire violation along LoC in Poonch

-Jammu: The Pakistani Army today fired from small arms along the Line of Control in Jammu and Kashmir’s Poonch district, leaving a girl injured.
+JAMMU: The Pakistani Army on Tuesday fired from small arms along the Line of Control in Jammu and Kashmir’s Poonch district, leaving a girl injured.

+.
+A minor girl identified as Gulnar Akhtar (13) daughter of Mohd Nazir resident of Karmara was injured with a splinter while working in the varamdah of her house.
+She was immediately shifted to District Hospital Poonch.

-“There was ceasefire violation by Pakistani troops today along the LoC in Karmara belt of Poonch”, a police officer told PTI.
+“There was ceasefire violation by Pakistani troops today along the LoC in Karmara belt of Poonch”, a police officer said.

 The girl has been admitted to a district hospital.